 bluline.gif (3534 bytes)

-Abraham Coon, the GGG Grandson of Phillip Gohn, is credited with settling the Magna, Utah area as can be seen on the memorial below.
+Abraham Coon, the GG Grandson of Phillip Gohn is credited with settling the Magna, Utah area as can be seen on the memorial below.

 The inscription on the memorial reads, in part: